Isaac Paredes Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 14th-ranked team ERA across all MLB pitching staffs (4.08).
+- The Yankees have the 13th-ranked team ERA among all league pitching staffs (4.06).

-- Yankees pitchers combine to rank 22nd in baseball in home runs given up (161 total, 1.3 per game).
+- Yankees pitchers combine to rank 21st in baseball in home runs surrendered (162 total, 1.3 per game).

-- In his last outing on Saturday against the Boston Red Sox, the righty went four innings, allowing six earned runs while surrendering seven hits.
+- In his most recent time out on Sunday, the righty threw 5 2/3 innings against the Boston Red Sox, allowing two earned runs while surrendering four hits.

+- The 27-year-old has put up an ERA of 4.68, with 8.9 strikeouts per nine innings, in 26 games this season.
+Opposing hitters have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.